 - Consider shorter terms – Shorter 1-year terms give you more flexibility if your needs change rather than locking in for longer 5-year terms.

-- Think about both short and long-term implications – Understand how a reverse mortgage impacts your current cash flow along with the eventual equity you’ll leave behind.
+- Think about both short and long-term implications – Understand how a reverse mortgage impacts your current cash flow and the eventual equity you’ll leave behind.

 - Get quotes from multiple lenders – Compare all the pricing scenarios and options from lenders like Equitable Bank and HomeEquity Bank.